 - 1 tablespoon olive oil

-- Rinse scallops and pat dry with paper towels.
-Sprinkle with salt and pepper.
+- Rinse the scallops and pat dry with paper towels.
+Sprinkle with kosher salt, pepper and garlic powder.

-- Sear the scallops for 2-4 minutes on each side, depending on their size.
+- Sear the scallops about 3 minutes on each side.
 You want a nice brown crust on both sides, and you want the internal temperature, as measured by an instant-read thermometer (make sure it doesn't touch the skillet) to reach 115 degrees F. When fully cooked, the inside should be white and moist.
 Serve immediately.